FADM-DCMN-CORY-A-HOFSTAD-USN/OFFICIAL-GUNDAM-MAXWELL-RIFLE-PATENT/README.md

 Effecient designs are devestating within 200 meters without a projectile.

-By inserting a shell into the barrel, distances are infinite and dangerous.
+By inserting a steel projectile into the barrel, distances are infinite and dangerous.

 1-3 inches is common for handheld rifle.